-The word "predictive" is used when the mechanism to decide how many outbound calls are made and when to start making another outbound call is using past call and employee availability data to "predict" how many call attempts are needed to ensure that employees are utilized well.
+The term "predictive" is used if the mechanism to decide how many outbound calls are made and when to start making another outbound call uses past call and employee availability data to "predict" how many call attempts are needed to ensure that employees are utilized well.

 What is an adaptive dialer?

 "Adaptive" is used to describe a dialing mechanism that changes depending on circumstances and past data.
 Hence, it is also a "predictive" dialer.
 Any predictive dialer that is useful in practice should of course adapt its dialing behavior if the real number of calls answered or connected to employees changes.

 The term "power" dialer in practice just means that it is possible setting simple controls regarding the number of outbound calls made per agent.
 Typically, it stands for automated dialing without any form of adaptive or predictive mechanism.
 The word "power" seems to have been introduced for marketing purposes.